 More summer drinks

 This White Sangria is made with a white Moscato, plenty of fresh fruit, some carbonation and orange liqueur.
 It’s sweet and refreshing and perfect for summer get togethers, barbecues and bridal showers.
+I’m also dying to try these Vodka Gimlets, especially after my girlfriend raved about them over Memorial Day!

 If it’s just something cold and refreshing you’re looking for without the alcohol, this Olive Garden Peach Tea copycat is positively delicious.
 Of course, you certainly could add alcohol to it if you like!